-At Advanced Level, 57% of the results achieved in the Associated Sixth Form were A-B with over 92% of students obtaining places at either their first or second choice University.
-In 2017, 7 students obtained places at Oxford or Cambridge Colleges with a significant number of students taking up places on competitive courses at the top universities in the country.
+At Advanced Level, 57% of the results achieved in the Associated Sixth Form were A-B with 87% of students obtaining places at their first or second choice University.
+In 2019, 7 students secured places at Oxford or Cambridge Colleges with a significant number of students taking up places on competitive courses at the top Universities in the country.